zachnthebox/postman-encryption-lib/README.md

 ## Contributing

-This repository follows [Angular Commit Message Conventions](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) and commit messages should follow this format.
+Commit messages should follow [Angular Commit Message Conventions](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines).

 If you're unfamiliar with this, instead of `git commit`, run:

     npm run commit

- and you'll get an interactive shell which will format your commit message.
-Example:
+ and you'll get an interactive shell which will help you with the commit message.
+For example:

     git add file1 file2
     npm run commit